sgflores/cruder/Examples/README.md

 ### 6. **Bulk Operations**
 Efficient bulk create, update, and delete operations for handling large datasets.

+### 7. **Strategy Enforcement**
+Specialized reporting services that bypass default search implementation and use only specific strategies for analytics and business intelligence.

+### 8. **Custom Search Strategies**
+Pluggable search strategies using DB::table() for complex reporting queries and data analysis.

 ## 🔧 Advanced Features

 ### 1. **Column Validation**